nus-cs2030s/2324-s2/docs/35-logger.md

   }
 ```

-By making `flatMap` takes in a lambda that returns a pair of integer and string, `Loggable` can rely on these lambda to tell it how to update the log messages.
+By making `flatMap` take in a lambda that returns a pair of an integer and a string, `Loggable` can rely on these lambda expressions to tell it how to update the log messages.
 Now, if we have methods like this:

 ```Java
 Loggable incrWithLog(int x) {